 Skoda is yet to relaunch the outgoing Octavia RS in India, but it has already started talking about bringing the next-gen Octavia RS here.
 The company won't be able to launch the all-new model to our market before the end of 2021.

 The new generation Skoda Octavia that was unveiled in November last year will be launched in India as early as the end of this year.
 The next-gen Skoda Octavia RS based on it will likely be in showrooms internationally in the second half of this year.
 This model will take at least a year to reach our shores, and that's a development coming straight from Zac Hollis, Director – Sales, Service & Marketing, Skoda Auto India.
-Below is what he said about launching the next-gen Octavia RS in India recently:

 The next-gen Skoda Octavia RS will likely be sold with 2.0L TSI petrol and 2.0L TDI diesel engines that will offer better performance than those of the outgoing model.
 For reference, the old model's petrol mill was introduced in 230 PS/350 Nm version and then upgraded to 245 PS/370 Nm version.
 The diesel mill of the same develops 184 PS and 380 Nm of torque.
 The next-gen Skoda Octavia RS will be available with a plug-in hybrid system as well, packing a 1.4L TSI petrol engine and an electric motor together.